Leundai/twanalyze/frontend/README.md

 ## Get up and running

+### Install packages

+To install the required packages, run `yarn`.

+### Start options

 To run twanalize locally, start expo using `yarn start`.

-### Alternative start options
+Alternatively, you can use one of the following to run a specific platform:

 `yarn android`: Start the project in android-only mode.